Mathnerd314/stroscot/docs/GettingStarted/StyleGuide.rst

 * Arguments overriding defaults: In Stroscot arguments overriding defaults are usually listed first, because they have to be syntactically part of the function call.
 For example the I/O stream is an argument that defaults to stdout, so one would write ``print {stream=stderr} "Hello error!"``.

 * Positional parameters should be the "primary data" that is operated on.
 There should be 3 or fewer positional parameters, otherwise positional-based calls become a big ball of mud.
 It's OK to have no positional parameters.
-Examples in order include:
+Examples, in the order they should appear, include:

   * Input list, array, reference, etc.
   * Key or index